-Tim Howard ("objector"), a registered elector of the State of Colorado, through undersigned counsel, hereby submits this Motion for Rehearing of Initiative 2019-2020 #309 pursuant to Section 1-40-107(I)(a)(I) C.R.S.
+Tim Howard ("objector"), a registered elector of the State of Colorado, through undersigned counsel, hereby submits this Motion for Rehearing of Initiative 2019-2020 #311 pursuant to Section 1-40-107(I)(a)(I) C.R.S.
 As grounds therefore objector states the following:

-I. The Title Board lacks jurisdiction over Initiative #309 because it contains multiple separate and distinct subjects in violation of the Constitution's single subject requirement.
+I. The Title Board lacks jurisdiction over Initiative #311 because it contains multiple separate and distinct subjects in violation of the Constitution's single subject requirement.

-Initiative #309 contains multiple subjects and therefore the Title Board lacks jurisdiction to set title.
+Initiative #311 contains multiple subjects and therefore the Title Board lacks jurisdiction to set title.
 Colorado law requires "that every constitutional amendment or law proposed by initiative ... be limited to a single subject, which shall be clearly expressed in its title."
 C.R.S. § 1-40-106.5(1)(a); see also Colo.
 Const. art.
-V, § 1(5.5) ("No measure shall be proposed by petition containing more than one subject, which shall be clearly expressed in its title....").
+V, § 1(5.5) ("No measure shall be proposed by petition containing more than one subject, which shall be clearly expressed in its title...").
 A proposed initiative violates this rule if its text "relate[s] to more than one subject, and [has] at least two distinct and separate purposes not dependent upon or connected with each other."
 People ex rel.
 Elder v.
 Sours, 74 P. 167, 177 (1903); see In re Proposed Initiative 2001-02 No. 43, 46 P.3d 438, 441 (Colo.
 2002) (describing use of Sours test to analyze ballot initiatives).
 As such, the subject matter of an initiative must be "necessarily and properly connected" rather than "disconnected or incongruous."
 In re Title, Ballot Title, Submission Clause, and Summary Adopted April 5, 1995, by Title Bd.
 Pertaining to a Proposed Initiative "Pub.
 Rights in Waters II," 898 P.2d 1076, 1079 (Colo.1995).
 A proponent's attempt to characterize a proposed initiative under "some overarching theme" will not save the measure if it contains separate and unconnected purposes.
 In re Proposed Initiative 2001-02 No. 43, 46 P.3d at 442.

 In this case, the proponents attempt to use an overarching theme of "concerning the regulation of oil and gas operation" to fuse together separate and unconnected purposes.
 The central theme of the initiative is disbanding the Colorado Oil and Gas Conservation Commission ("COGCC") and replacing it with the Independent Oil and Gas Board.
-However, the following subjects are "coiled up in the folds" of the initiative that either would not have passed on their own accord or were written with the intent of misleading voters to garner support from those with diverse interests, In re Title, Ballot Title, Submission Clause for 2011-2012 No. 3, 274 P.3d 562, 566 (Colo.
-2012), including: (1) granting the new board veto authority over new rules promulgated by four other state agencies and creating a new rulemaking process that falls outside the state Administrative Procedures Act, and (2) limiting local government authority to regulate oil and gas regulation.
+However, the following subject is "coiled up in the folds" of the initiative that either would not have passed on their own accord or were written with the intent of misleading voters to garner support from those with diverse interests, In re Title, Ballot Title, Submission Clause for 2011-2012 No. 3, 274 P.3d 562, 566 (Colo.
+2012), by granting the new board veto authority over new rules promulgated by four other state agencies, requiring vetoes of certain state agency rules, and creating a new rulemaking process that falls outside the state Administrative Procedures Act.

-1. Grants the new board veto authority over new rules promulgated by four other state agencies and creates a new rulemaking process that falls outside the state Administrative Procedures Act
+The proposed initiative grants the Independent Board veto authority over new rules promulgated by four other state agencies, requires that the Board vetoes other state agency rules that do not adequately balance the needs of oil and gas development with public health and safety, and creates a new rulemaking process that falls outside the state Administrative Procedures Act